deepface19/Geospatial-nft-market-place-for-harmony-one-world/README.md

 ## ATTENTION
-if you want use this repo project please add all file (Asset,Contract,web to Public)
+if you want use this repo project for your company or bussiness please add all file (Asset,Contract, to Public)

 ## DEMO IN FIREBASE
 https://geospatial-nft-market-place.web.app